hreyesm/google-forms-automation/README.md

 # Google Forms Automation
-Script to fill out Google Forms automatically.
-Implemented in JavaScript using Cypress.
+A generic script useful for filling out Google forms automatically.
+Implemented in Javascript using Cypress.